sabin2000pro/electricHouseholds/README.md

 27. The Web application is going to be developed using the Model View Controller (MVC) architecture pattern.

-28.The First Price Seal Bid algorithm is going to have a button that allows users to view the minimum bid placed.
+28. The First Price Seal Bid algorithm is going to have a button that allows users to view the minimum bid placed.
 Invokes function that finds the minimum value in the array of bids.

-29.The First Priced Seal Bid Algorithm is going to have a field where users will be able to view the maximum bid placed.
+29. The First Priced Seal Bid Algorithm is going to have a field where users will be able to view the maximum bid placed.
 Invokes function that finds the maximum value in the array of bids.

+30. The First Priced Seal Bid Algorithm is going to have a modal that users can view how many bids have been placed and who won the bidding round.

+31. The First Priced Bidding Algorithm which is a fair negotiation algorithm is going to allow users to bid against bots given several rounds.
+Every user is going to have several virtual credits to bid per round.

+32. Virtual Credits left after a round are taken forward to be used for the next round.

+33. The AI bot is going have configured several Virtual Credits that the bot can spend from the Admin Dashboard.

+34. The AI bot is also going to have three levels of intensity which are Low, Medium, and Intense.
+Low intensity bots will place smaller bids between a specified range and an intense bot will place an extremely high bid with respect to the number of Virtual Credits Available.

+35. There are going to be several rounds where users can bid for their timeslots.
+The maximum number of rounds initially will be capped at 3, for the three preferences chosen